inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/docker-examples.md

 Currently, of the EUM dashboards only the Beacons one is working for this scenario.
 :::

-### Ocelot Meets Friends

-Created for a [series of blogposts](https://www.novatec-gmbh.de/en/blog/ocelot-meets-friends/), there also are a few scenarios integrating inspectIT Ocelot with commercial tools like Datadog, Elastic, Lightstep and Wavefront.
-Unlike the scenarios above, these are not actively maintained.
-The corresponding files can be found in the *ocelot-meets-friends* [GitHub repository](https://github.com/inspectIT/ocelot-meets-friends).

 ## Demo Grafana Dashboards
 The InfluxDB and Prometheus demo scenarios include the following predefined Grafana Dashboards: